vorburger/ch.vorburger.minecraft.osgi/README.md

 3. Connect your Minecraft client to this local server

-4. In game, you should hvae just been greeted with a `HELO` message followed by `.. will install ..`.
+4. In game, you should have just been greeted with a `HELO` message followed by `.. will install ..`.
 This chat message is issued by `minecraft.osgi.users` on join.
 More importantly, it has created a new development project for you under the `dev/` directory (which you created above).
 The project is under a sub-directory with your player's Minecraft UUID.

 5. Open this new dev project in your favourite Java IDE (like e.g. [Eclipse](https://eclipse.org/downloads/), or IntelliJ's IDEA).
 Note that this project uses Gradle for dependency management, so you must have Gradle support in your IDE (e.g. the latest Eclipse version Oxygen already includes [Buildship](https://projects.eclipse.org/projects/tools.buildship)).
 (Gradle is also used to produced a valid OSGi MANIFEST.MF for the JAR, via [BND](http://bnd.bndtools.org).)